 The 61-key Casio CT-S1 is a popular choice amongst beginners looking for their first keyboard.
 It’s a reminder of why the original Casiotone keyboards were so successful.
-In this review, we will find out why it’s so popular and weigh up the good with the bad.
+In this review, I will find out why it’s so popular and weigh up the good with the bad.

-Our verdict on the Casio CT-S1
+Final verdict on the Casio CT-S1

 The Casio CT-S1 is an outstanding first keyboard for anyone.
 It has some great features, including some authentic built-in effects.
 More importantly, it sounds fantastic for the price, and very few can offer more value for money.